Padinjare Vemballur: Geography

-Costal village situated in middle of southern state Kerala of India.
-West Arabian Sea all the other sides are locked with neighbouring villages.
+It is a coastal village situated in middle of southern state Kerala of India.
+It is by the West Arabian Sea and is locked with neighbouring villages.

-Plain Terrain consist of land ,agricultural fields and ponds.
-Small interconnected streams within 1 km radium near to the sea carry water in rainy season and can be manually open and closed to remove water logged on terrain!.
+Its plain terrain consists of land, agricultural fields and ponds.
+Small interconnected streams within 1 km radium near to the sea carry water in rainy season and can be manually opened and closed to remove water logged on terrain.